create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **exportedNodes**: ExportedNodesArray

 A reference to the ExportedNodesArray object used by this execution context.
-This property is read only.
+This property is read-only.

 ### Methods